 When browsing an Onion Service, Tor Browser displays different onion icons in the address bar indicating the security of the current webpage.

-- The Onion Service is served over HTTP, or HTTPS with a self-signed certificate.
+- The Onion Service is served over HTTP, or HTTPS with a CA-Issued certificate.

-- The Onion Service is served over HTTPS with a CA-Issued certificate.
+- The Onion Service is served over HTTPS with a Self-Signed certificate.

-- The Onion Service is served over HTTPS with a self-signed or CA-Issued certificate.
+- The Onion Service is served over HTTPS with a wrong Domain

 If you cannot reach the onion service you desire, make sure that you have entered the 16-character or, the newest format, 56-character onion address correctly: even a small mistake will stop Tor Browser from being able to reach the site.

 If you are still unable to connect to the onion service, please try again later.